syndicate-storage/syndicate-storage.github.io/_developer/code-documentation.md

  * Notice the blank line between indicates the end of the brief description.
  */
 ```

+#### @details
+A detailed description.
+Usually defined after the *_@brief_* section.
+Using @details is optional, it can be skipped entirely or a detailed description can be designated by not specifying a special command, as seen in the example above.

 #### @param
 Indicates a parameter description as follows.
 The in and out designation is specified with `[in]`, `[out]`, and `[in,out]` for both.